etesami/MOE-FL/README.md

 ```

 ## Experiments
 You have two options to run the experiments, either with IID or Non-IID datasets.
 To do so, you can run `run-study-iid-mnist.py` or `run-study-niid-mnist.py`, respectively.
+You can overwrite some values like `epochs` and `rounds` in `configs/default.yml` when you run the script using command-line options.
+Options in brackets "[ ]" are optional and options in parens "( )" are required.

 ```bash
 run-study-iid-mnist.py